vacp2p/roadmap/content/dst/ift/2025q1-vaclab.md

 against hardware failures,
 VacLab provides a reliable environment for experimentation.

-### Background
--- Link 2024 description here?

 ### Narratives

-VacLab supports the Conduit of Expertise by lowering infrastructure barriers for IFT teams and offering flexible, cost-effective resources.
+VacLab supports the Conduit of Expertise by lowering infrastructure barriers for IFT teams and offering flexible, cost-effective resources, encouraging extensive testing and simulation across teams within DST's capacity.
-Identifying new use cases
-to enhance collaboration
-and drive projects like Waku, Codex, and Nomos.
-Encouraging extensive testing
-and simulation across teams
-within DST's capacity.